bimobject/docs/docs/minidocs/products/add-factories.md

 ### Factory division

-It is not uncommon for a product to be manufactured and assembled in multiple factories.
-Therefore, you can add multiple factories to your product.
+It is not uncommon for a {{entityName}} to be manufactured and assembled in multiple factories.
+Therefore, you can add multiple factories to your {{entityName}}.

-If the product has multiple factories, use the `Division` field in the **Factory section**to specify the percentage of manufacturing each factory contributed.
+If the {{entityName}} has multiple factories, use the `Division` field in the **Factory section**to specify the percentage of manufacturing each factory contributed.

 ## What's in the sidepanel?